 When your thesis arrives on the examiner's desk, the first thing they will do is flick through it quickly before reading it properly (just like you do when you pick up a book for the first time).

-The first things they will see - and your first chances to make an impression - will be the formatting and the figures, so it's important to do them well.
+The first things they will see - and your first chances to make an impression - will be the formatting and the figures, so it's important to take the time do them well.

 I've written about the importance of formatting elsewhere, so here are my basic tips for designing figures.